Data protection goes beyond the GDPR

 European Data Governance Act

-As a central pillar of the European data strategy, the Data Governance Act aims to do this , increase trust in data sharing, strengthen mechanisms to improve data availability and overcome technical barriers to data reuse.
+As a central pillar of the European data strategy, the Data Governance Act aims to increase trust in data sharing, strengthen mechanisms to improve data availability and overcome technical barriers to data reuse.
 In addition, it should also support the establishment and development of common European data spaces in strategic areas involving both private and public actors.
 The data governance came into force on June 23, 2022 and will apply from September 2023 after a 15-month grace period.

 The Data Governance Act provides specific safeguards for public sector data and data brokerage services to prevent the unlawful international transfer of non-personal data or unlawful international access by government organizations to it.